 5- Managing each bed.
 We can easily manage each bed as needed.
 We can add compost, mulch, till it, whatever that particular bed needs can easily be addressed.

 We will be ordering our seeds soon and starting some plants indoors before too much longer.
-I am getting really excited about this year’s garden.
+I am getting really excited about this year’s square foot gardening.
 I can’t wait to get my hands in the dirt.
 Once it warms up that is.

 I asked some of my homestead blogging friends about their experiences with square foot gardening.
 This is what I learned from them: